Introduction to Negative Float

 In Corporate Finance: Balancing Payments and Receivables

-Imagine a business that needs to pay its suppliers to keep operations running smoothly.
-The company issues a large payment to a vendor, but the funds from a big client invoice haven’t cleared yet.
-While the money is technically on its way, the outgoing payment leaves the business in a negative float.
+Imagine a business that needs to pay suppliers to keep things running.
+The company sends a large payment to a vendor, but the funds from a big client invoice haven’t cleared yet.
+Even though the money is on its way, the business ends up with negative float because the payment to the supplier is made before the client payment arrives.

-This misalignment can disrupt working capital and force the business to rely on short-term financing, such as drawing from a line of credit, which comes with interest costs.
+This can cause cash flow problems and force the business to rely on short-term loans or lines of credit, which can be expensive because they come with interest costs.

 In Personal Banking: Writing Checks Without a Cushion